qzan9/jni-nvm/doc/spdk-gsg.md

     $ sudo modprobe vfio-pci

-Note that in order to use IOMMU, your kernel must support it, which means that kernel configurations of `IOMMU_SUPPORT`, `IOMMU_API` and `INTEL_IOMMU` must be set.
-VFIO kernel modules have been included in the Linux kernel since version 3.6.0. also, both kernel and BIOS must support and be configured to use I/O virtualization (such as Intel VT-d). when using `igb_uio` driver, the `iommu=pt` kernel parameter must be used, which results in passthrough of DMA-remapping lookup in the host. the `vfio-pci` driver can actually work with both `iommu=pt` and `iommu=on`.
+note that in order to use IOMMU, your kernel must support it, which means that kernel configurations of `IOMMU_SUPPORT`, `IOMMU_API` and `INTEL_IOMMU` must be set.
+VFIO kernel modules have been included in the Linux kernel since version 3.6.0. also, both kernel and BIOS must support and be configured to use I/O virtualization (such as Intel VT-d). when using `igb_uio` driver, the `iommu=pt`/`intel_iommu=pt` kernel parameter must be used, which results in passthrough of DMA-remapping lookup in the host. the `vfio-pci` driver can actually work with both `iommu=pt` and `iommu=on`/`intel_iommu=on`.

+note note that `iommu=pt` disables DMAR in Linux kernel, but KVM still runs on VT-d and interrupt remapping still works. this is useful if you don't want to enable VT-d DMAR in kernel but still want to use KVM and interrupt remapping for reasons like DMAR performance concern of debug purpose.

 to bind to VFIO/UIO, NVMe devices must be first unbound from NVMe kernel driver, to do so, unload the whole driver